Athenian School: Athletics

 Athenian is one of ten schools in the Bay Counties League - East.
 The school colors are terra cotta and earth; the sports teams wear orange and black.
-The full list of sports offered includes wrestling, soccer, volleyball, flag football, ultimate frisbee, tennis, dance, golf, swimming, track & field, cross country, sailing, basketball, baseball, badminton, women's lacrosse and a variety of other non-team athletics, including hiking, fencing, yoga, outdoor adventure, and weight training.
+The full list of sports offered includes wrestling, soccer, volleyball, ultimate frisbee, tennis, dance, golf, swimming, track & field, cross country, club sailing, basketball, baseball, badminton, women's lacrosse and a variety of other non-team athletics, including hiking, fencing, yoga, outdoor adventure, and weight training.

+In 2024, Athenian boys basketball team won its first CIF State championship.

 Athenian Wilderness Experience (AWE)

-While Athenian's founder, Dyke Brown, was influenced by Kurt Hahn, a wilderness expedition was not originally required in the curriculum.
-In the summer of 1968, two female members of the class of 1969 participated in the only program available for girls in the Boundary Waters Park.
-Upon their return to school, they impressed upon Brown and other school leaders the importance of having such an experience by part of the Athenian education.
-The addition of the Athenian Wilderness Experience as a required part of the curriculum further emphasized Athenian's experiential approach to education.

-Originally, Athenian students went on courses provided by the Sierra arm of Outward Bound.
-After several years, the school devised its own program and hired staff, and made participation in AWE a graduation requirement.
-Now, Athenian students in their junior year spend twenty six days backpacking in either the Sierra Nevada (during the summer) or Death Valley (during the spring).
+Athenian students in their junior year spend twenty six days backpacking in either the Sierra Nevada during the summer, or Death Valley during the spring semester.
 The course is designed to promote personal growth, develop a sense of community, and foster environmental stewardship amongst Athenian students.

 On the homecoming day, AWE participants take part in a tradition known as "Run In", during which students run from a location that is 8 miles away from the school back to the campus.

-Clubs

-Student activity clubs include Robotics, Asian Club, Outdoor Adventure Club, Interweave (Gay-Straight Alliance), Jew Crew, Black Student Union, Christian Club, Interfaith Dialogue Club, Philanthropy Club, Hip Hop Club, Tea Club, Entrepreneurship, Round Square Club, and more.

-Robotics
+March Term

+March Term courses are two-week mini-classes where students will dive deeply into a variety of immersive experiences.
+These courses may include international and local travel, hands-on student-driven projects, service work, and independent inquiry.
+The Term culminates with a fair where students come together and share learnings and reflections.
+Sample list of domestic and international trips (2024):